aws-samples/dataops-platform-airflow-dbt/analytics/README.md

 # Analytics

-This repository contains code and instructions to manage and deploy *Airflow* and *dbt* DAGs on the DataOps platform.
+This folder contains code and instructions to manage and deploy *Airflow* and *dbt* DAGs.

 ## Project structure